A universal characterization of higher algebraic K-theory: Non-connective -theory

 so it suffices to show that the functor

 sends the maps in $\overline{S}$ to equivalences of spectra.
-Since $\uMotadd$ is a stable $\i$-category and $\uUmot(\ispec^\omega)$ is compact, $R$ preserves small colimits, so (by the two-out-of-three property) we immediately reduce to checking that $R$ sends the elements of $S$ to equivalences.
+Since $\uMotadd$ is a stable $\i$-category and $\uUmot(\ispec^\omega)$ is compact, $R$ preserves small colimits, so the two-out-of-three property allows us to reduce to checking that $R$ sends the elements of $S$ to equivalences.

 Consider the following diagram

 By applying the functor (\ref{eq:functor}) to the above diagram (\ref{eq:dia-key2}) we obtain by theorem~\ref{thm:key1} a diagram in $\Spt$

 where the upper row is a homotopy cofiber sequence.
 Now, an argument analogous to the one used in the proof of proposition~\ref{prop:local} (where we make use of Waldhausen's fibration theorem) allow us to conclude that the lower row in the above diagram (\ref{eq:dia1-key2}) is also a homotopy cofiber sequence.
 This completes the argument. \end{proof}